The PWDCC Achievement Program

 For the initial set of badges please send your application form along with the appropriate documentation to the program coordinator by June 30, 2016.
 We will then fall into the regular schedule of April and October.

-On an ongoing basis beginning October 2016, badge applications will be submitted to the program coordinator twice yearly.
-Once in April (titles earned July 1 to December 31 of the previous calendar year) and then again in October (titles earned January 1 to June 30 of the calendar year).
+On an ongoing basis beginning October 2019, badge applications will be submitted to the program coordinator once yearly.
+Once in March (titles earned the previous calendar year).
 We are assuming that the PWDCC member will have received their title certificate within 3 months of their success.
 An email blast will be sent to all members as a reminder to make their application.

 How many title badges can my dog get?